Volume Meshing

 N

 Number of nodes in off-wall direction.
+Here will will pass in the value we selected from the list above for our specific mesh refinement level.
 If multigrid will be used this number should be 2m-1 (n+1), where m is the number of multigrid levels and n is the number of layers on the coarsest mesh.

 s0